lextudio/WindowsShims/README.md

 ## Contributing

 Found an issue or missing type?
 Contributions welcome!
-Please file an issue or submit a PR to the [UnoEdit](https://github.com/lextudio/unoedit) repository.
+Please file an issue or submit a PR to the [this repo](https://github.com/lextudio/WindowsShims) repository.